Eager Beavers: Canuxploitation Indie Film Spotlight

 The Notorious Newman Brothers

 2009, Starring Brett Butler, Jason Butler, Ryan Noel.
-Ryan Noel (Retro Films/Substance Productions).
+Directed by Ryan Noel (Retro Films/Substance Productions).

 Classic mafia cinema like Scarface, Goodfellas and Mean Streets are affectionately lampooned in this amusing mockumentary co-written by and starring the Butler Brothers (see Bums, Confusions of an Unmarried Couple).
 Here they're collaborating with director/producer/co-writer Ryan Noel, who also appears in the movie as Max, a wimpy aspiring filmmaker who turns his camera on self-professed wiseguys Paulie (Jason Butler) and "Thunder Clap" (Brett Butler) Newman.
 But instead of finding the brothers entrenched in a forbidden world of sex and violent crime, the aspiring documentarian discovers that the Newmans are squabbling, boastful, Scorsese-obsessed siblings who are not what they seem.
 Reminiscent of Trailer Park Boys, The Notorious Newman Brothers possess an off-the-cuff, foul-mouthed charm.
 Though some of the improvs (at least they seem like improvs) outstay their welcome, there are some genuinely funny moments here, including Thunderclap's insistence on wearing an eyepatch that, according to his brother, "makes him look like a gay pirate", Max's fascination with wizard dolls and the pair's constant squabbles to one-up each other that extends to their mutual love for Chicago White Sox catcher Carleton Fisk.
 With Max's cameras rolling, the film builds to a "big drug deal" the boys have planned, but this conclusion isn't as dramatically satisfying as it might be.
 With a film like this, though, the point is the hilarious banter between the characters, and in this respect, The Notorious Newman Brothers rarely disappoints.
 Retro Films' new DVD of the film, The Notorious Newman Brothers: Rubbed Oregano Edition, includes deleted scenes, a filmmakers commentary, and various related short pieces more.